MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Results

 To systematically evaluate the reliability of the Extractor Agent, which generated relationship triples from 3,472,524 abstracts, we conducted both automated and manual assessments to characterize extraction accuracy.

-For automated evaluation, two state-of-the-art LLMs, GPT-4.1 \cite{openai_gpt4.1} and DeepSeek-v3 \cite{liu2024deepseek}, were employed.
+For automated evaluation, two SOTA LLMs, GPT-4.1 \cite{openai_gpt4.1} and DeepSeek-v3 \cite{liu2024deepseek}, were employed.
 A random subset comprising 1\% of the abstracts (n = 34,725), resulting in 83,438 extracted triples, was selected for evaluation.
-Each abstract and its corresponding triples were formatted into structured prompts and independently assessed by both models according to a standardized four-tier rubric: {Correct (3.0)}, {Likely Correct (2.0)}, {Likely Incorrect (1.0)}, and {Incorrect (0.0)} (the specific evaluation prompt is illustrated in Extended Data Figure \ref{fig:prompt2} \textbf{a}).
+Each abstract and its corresponding triples were formatted into structured prompts and independently assessed by both models according to a standardized four-tier rubric: {Correct (3.0)}, {Likely Correct (2.0)}, {Likely Incorrect (1.0)}, and {Incorrect (0.0)} (the specific evaluation prompt is illustrated in Supplementary Figure 7 \textbf{a}).
 Triples receiving scores of $\geq 2.0$ were deemed valid.
 The evaluation outcomes are presented in Figure \ref{fig:evaluate} \textbf{a} and \textbf{b}, illustrating the proportion of valid triples across relation types for GPT-4.1 and DeepSeek-v3, respectively.
 Both models demonstrated high overall accuracy, with 85.44\% and 88.10\% of triples rated as valid by GPT-4.1 and DeepSeek-v3, respectively.
 For most relation types, validity was approximately 90\%, except for Negative\_Correlate, which exhibited slightly lower agreement.
 These findings underscore the high precision of the Extractor Agent across diverse biomedical relation types and support its utility for downstream analyses.

-In parallel, a manual evaluation was conducted to further validate extraction accuracy.
-Three domain experts with doctoral-level training in artificial intelligence and medicine independently reviewed a randomly selected subset of 400 abstracts, comprising 1,060 extracted triples.
-Each abstract and its associated triples were evaluated using the same standardized scoring rubric.
-Triples receiving scores of $\geq$2.0 were considered valid.
-As shown in Figure \ref{fig:evaluate} \textbf{c}, all three reviewers demonstrated high consistency, with overall validity rates exceeding 86\% across assessors.
-The close concordance between manual and automated evaluations further substantiates the robustness of the Extractor Agent in accurately capturing biomedical relationships, providing strong support for the application of the extracted knowledge in large-scale medical analyses.
+In parallel, a manual evaluation was performed to further assess extraction accuracy.
+Two PhD-level annotators with interdisciplinary expertise in medicine and computer science independently reviewed a subset of 1,000 abstracts, encompassing 2,767 extracted triples.
+Each abstract and its associated triples were assessed using the same four-tier scoring rubric, with triples receiving scores $\geq$2.0 deemed valid.
+The evaluation results are shown in Figure \ref{fig:evaluate} \textbf{c}, \textbf{d}, which report the proportion of valid triples across relation types for Expert 1 and Expert 2, respectively.
+The two reviewers exhibited high concordance, with overall validity rates exceeding 86\% for both assessors.
+For most relation types, validity rates were around 90\%.
+The strong agreement between manual and automated evaluations further supports the robustness of the Extractor Agent in accurately capturing biomedical relationships, underscoring the reliability of the extracted knowledge for large-scale medical analyses.